 If you've been a customer at the bank for a while and have generally been reliable then you might be able to use that in your favour to negotiate better terms.
-If the alternative is getting a payday loan, then a bank overdraft is likely to work out as a safer and much more affordable option.

 Customer loyalty can play a big part in getting a cheaper deal on your loan.
 Some loan providers will offer loans specifically to existing customers of their other services and give them preferential rates.